 Teach for GCSAA

 Are you a leading expert with the applicable, cutting-edge research superintendents crave?
-Are you a superintendent, assistant or equipment manager who had a lightbulb moment that improved results or savings at your course?
+Are you a superintendent, assistant, or equipment manager who had a lightbulb moment improving results at your course or in your career?
 Find out how you can teach in GCSAA's industry-leading education program at the Golf Industry Show.

-The submission process to teach for GCSAA at the 2017 conference in Orlando, Fla., Feb.
-6-9, is open until March 22.
-Proposals for 2017 will be reviewed by the Conference Education Task Group and notification of selections will occur in June.
+The submission process to teach for GCSAA at the 2021 conference in Las Vegas, Jan.
+30 – Feb.
+4, is now open.
+Proposals for 2021 will be reviewed by the Conference Education Task Group and notification of selections will occur in June.

-For more information about webcasts, contact Lisa Wick, senior manager, e-learning programs.
+For more information about webinars, contact Lisa Wick, senior manager, e-learning programs.

 In an effort to build equipment management resources, GCSAA is seeking brief (3-7 minutes) educational videos that provide hands-on demonstrations for equipment managers, assistants and superintendents interested in learning more about equipment.
 This collection, called 5-Minute Fix videos, offer quick and simple solutions to equipment-related issues.
 Watch and submit 5-minute fix videos.